-- (1) No exceptions to review by Special Permit are permitted for development on parcels fronting the river or only one lot removed from the river, nor if significant clearing of natural vegetation is proposed. - (2) Site Plan in Lieu of Special Permit: A local authority may choose to allow a Site Plan application instead of a Special Permit review for residential structures over four thousand (4,000) square feet in total floor area under this Section if it can be demonstrated by a view shed analysis that: - (a) The proposed structure or structures will not be significantly visible from the Connecticut River due to an intervening land mass or existing permanent structure, OR - (b) The proposed addition to an existing structure is either substantially hidden from view from the river by the existing structure or other structures either on or off-site or the addition does not add significantly to the visual profile of the existing structure even when seen from an angle, OR
+- (1) No exceptions to review by Special Permit are permitted for development on parcels fronting the Connecticut River or only one lot removed from the Connecticut River, nor if significant clearing of natural vegetation is proposed. - (2) Site Plan in Lieu of Special Permit: The Essex Planning and Zoning Commission may choose to allow a Site Plan application instead of a Special Permit review for residential structures over four thousand (4,000) square feet in total floor area under this Section if it can be demonstrated by a view shed analysis that: - (a) The proposed structure or structures will not be significantly visible from the Connecticut River due to an intervening land mass or existing permanent structure, OR - (b) The proposed addition to an existing structure is either substantially hidden from view from the river by the existing structure or other structures either on or off-site or the addition does not add significantly to the visual profile of the existing structure even when seen from an angle, OR

-- (c) The structure's distance from the river combined with its elevation/lack of elevation below the ridge line causes it to be of insignificant visual impact, OR - (d) If the local authority has received a written communication from the Gateway Commission or its staff stating that based on Gateway's preapplication review of the proposal, a Special Permit application is not necessary to determine compliance with Gateway Standards so long as all materials submitted for the site plan application are clearly identified as those used for the pre-application review.
+- (c) The structure's distance from the river combined with its elevation/lack of elevation below the ridge line causes it to be of insignificant visual impact, OR - (d) If the Essex Planning and Zoning Commission has received a written communication from the Gateway Commission or its staff stating that based on Gateway's pre-application review of the proposal, a Special Permit application is not necessary to determine compliance with Gateway Standards so long as all materials submitted for the site plan application are clearly identified as those used for the pre-application review.